 Newspapers are as necessary as magazines, and although their price may seem high, their cost per pupil using them is almost always low.
 The local newspaper, and the Louisville Courier-Journal, for its indispensable coverage of news about state problems, should be in every Kentucky school library.
+In the Northern Kentucky area, Cincinnati papers are desirable, but these should never take the place of those which supply information on Kentucky.
 The Sunday edition of a New York paper, providing a book section for the librarian, magazine section, authoritative sports, drama, fashion and business news for other departments, is very useful.

-Special Considerations Concerning Magazines for Elementary Schools
+Special Considerations Concerning Magazines for Elementary Schools reationa seventh checked

-The librarian of a centralized elementary library will be less concerned with the reference use of periodicals than with their recreational and inspirational values.
-In planning service to sixth, seventh and eighth grades, the previous criteria should be carefully checked.
+The librarian of a centralized elementary library will be less concerned with the reference use of periodicals than with their rec-